phillipgessert/phillipgessert.github.io/faq.md

 # Will you proofread my book, or make corrections as you work?

-The adjustments I make are all typographical in nature.
+I don't proofread, but I do make certain typographical adjustments.
 I may replace three full-stops with an ellipsis character, for example—or replace two hyphens with an em-dash.
 However, any typos or grammatical errors in your source manuscript will remain in the finished layout, because **I don’t modify your content** (unless you ask me to: additional fees apply).

 # What happens if I discover my typos after you’ve completed my layout?
 Or while you’re completing it?